 I placed this Buttercup squash on a baking sheet in a 375°F oven for about 60 minutes (or until squash is soft and the sides buckle).
 Remove from oven, allow to cool.
 After it cooled, I cut it, peeled off the skin, removed seeds and found I had the base for several meals.
 I stretched that single squash into 5 meals and had leftover squash to freeze!

 Cheap, healthy, easy meals: squash recipes for breakfast, lunch and dinner

-Tacos, a breakfast skillet, pizza, ravioli with browned sage butter, roasted with maple syrup and Thai Squash Soup.
+Roasted with maple syrup to serve as a side or added to a salad, ravioli with browned sage butter, tacos, a breakfast skillet, pizza, and Thai Squash Soup.
 And I still have squash in the freezer for more soup and ravioli!
 I admit that some of my ingredients aren’t included in this list above, but they are all great flavor boosters.
 For a squash that cost $8, look at all the meals I made!

-This hearty soup is sweet, sour, salty and spicy.
-All the flavors of Thai food in one spoonful.
+This hearty squash soup is sweet, sour, salty and spicy.
+All the flavors of Thai food in each spoonful.

-But you know what?
-You don’t have to buy an enormo squash.
+- You don’t have to buy and precook an enormo squash.
 Buy a small one.
 Buy a package of frozen squash.
 Buy precut squash from the refrigerated vegetable section.
 You’ll pay more for the convenience, but you’ll be rockin’ this soup in no time!